 And now here he was, on his way up to her flat to take her out for dinner.
 The lift stopped and the doors slid open.
 He walked through them, his heart accelerating with each step closer to her flat.
 After taking a deep breath, he raised his hand which trembled slightly to ring the doorbell.
 The door opened and Dionne stood in its aperture, smiling up at him.
 His eyes darkened on her face.
 He wanted to kiss her so badly.
 “Good evening,” he said.

-His eyes slid irresistibly over her slender figure in the flattering black long sleeve knot dress which hugged her in all the right places and revealing a pair of long, shapely legs.
+His eyes slid irresistibly over her slender figure in the flattering black long sleeve knot dress which hugged her in all the right places and revealed a pair of long, shapely legs.
 She looked amazing.
 How he was going to get through dinner without wanting to touch her, he had no idea.

 She couldn’t get over how gorgeous he looked in the black jacket, black silk shirt unbuttoned at the neck and black pants.
 His silky dark hair was slicked back with a few strands falling across his forehead giving him a rakish look.
 She wanted to brush them back.
 Realizing that she was staring, she lowered her eyes as she replied, “Good evening.”